 The Geology program at Lake Tahoe Community College provides students with general background knowledge in the field of Geology through lecture, lab, and field-based courses.
 Students will gain a broader understanding of their physical environment and the interconnectedness between it and other disciplines.
+A transfer degree in Geology is available.

 the following requirements: